 Anyone familiar with fairy tales can predict the overall story arc fairly early in the novel, even if they have limited exposure to this particular story.
 It’s Ani who makes it special.
 The early descriptions of her panic in the face of socialization are a painfully accurate portrait of anxiety.
 Her disillusionment, as she realizes that her status does not guarantee her loyalty from everyone, paves the way for her evolution over the rest of the book: becoming comfortable in her skin for the first time, making friends for the first time, learning to trust again—this time not blind trust based on class, but earned trust based on shared experiences and friendship—and even learning how to lead.

 The world Hale created is rich and interesting, with plenty of unplumbed depth.
-Unplumbed in this book, anyway; she has since written two more books (Enna Burning and River secrets) set in the same world.
+Unplumbed in this book, anyway; she has since written three more books (Enna Burning, River Secrets, and Forest Born) set in the same world.
 Likewise, the supporting characters have personalities of their own, which I look forward to exploring in Hale’s later books.

 ____________________